Springfield

 An important event in Russian literature.

-— Konstantin Kropotkin, Gorky Media
+— Gorky Media

 Springfield is a landmark in queer Russian literature.
 It weaves the real and the imaginary to powerful and provocative ends, in a text that manages to offer both a fresh and vital reflection on the vulnerabilities and invisibility of queer people in Russia, and a psychological dive into how marginalisation can bear painful but fantastic ways of perceiving and inhabiting the world.